YangCatalog/backend/README.md

 update only certain modules.

 Some of the requests may take a longer period of time to process.
 For this matter a sender and receiver was made.
-These scripts are using rabbitMQ to communicate.
+These scripts use rabbitMQ to communicate.
 API will use sender to send a job to the receiver.
 While receiver is processing this job, user will receive a job-id.
 User can check his job at any time if it has been completed or not.
 Once a receiver is done it will update a job status to either Failed of Finished successfully.

-Yangcatalog api is also used for some automated jobs.
+Yangcatalog API is also used by some automated jobs.
 Every time new modules are merged in yangModels/yang repository a job is triggered to populate all new modules to yangcatalog database.

+The backend API also receives
-API is also receiving IETF Yang models every day and if there are any new drafts it will automatically populate yangcatalog database and update the repository with all the new IETF modules if travis job passed successfully.
+IETF Yang models every day and if there are any new drafts it will automatically populate yangcatalog database and update the repository with all the new IETF modules if travis job passed successfully.

+Please note that UWSGI cache is used to improve the performance as compared to the ConfD request.
+At the load of the UWSGI, the cache is pre-populated by issueing one ConfD request per module; during this initial load time, the API will probably time-out and the NGINX server will return a 50x error.

 #### Jobs

 There are several cron jobs that are running every day.
-* Statistics job under statistic module which goes through all the modules that are in yangcatalog and generates html file which has information about what vendors and sdos modules do we have and amound of modules that we have.
+* Statistics job under statistic module which goes through all the modules that are in yangcatalog and generates an HTML file which has information about what vendors and SDOs modules do we have and amount of modules that we have.
-* Resolve expiration job that checks all the ietf draft modules and their expiration date and update its metadata accordingly.
+* Resolve expiration job that checks all the IETF draft modules and their expiration date and update its metadata accordingly.
 * Remove unused job that removes data on the server that are not used anymore.
+* In ietfYangDraftPull directory there are three jobs.
+1. DraftPull.py adds new modules
+to yangModels/yang repository if there are any new modules.
+2. DraftPullLocall.py
-* In ietfYangDraftPull there are three jobs.
-DraftPull.py adds new modules to yangModels/yang repository if there are any new modules.
-DraftPullLocall.py goes through all ietf drafts and rfcs and populates yangcatalog if there are any new modules.
-Finally OpenconfigPullLocall.py populates all the new openconfig yang modules from their own repository to the yangcatalog.
+goes through all ietf drafts and rfcs and populates yangcatalog if there are any new modules.
+3. OpenconfigPullLocall.py populates all the
+new openconfig yang modules from their own repository to the yangcatalog.
 * Recovery script which pulls all the data from confd and creates a json file which is saved in server as backup.
 If we loose all the data for